McIndi/delve/doc/user/Getting_Started.md

 - **Processor-based Alerts**: Triggered during data ingestion based on event sourcetype.

 ## Installation
 For installation instructions, please refer to the [Delve Administration Manual](../administration/index.md).
+Administrators who need a scripted build can follow the [Bootstrap Guide](../admin/Bootstrap_Guide.md).
 The User Manual assumes that Delve is already installed and configured.

 ## Logging In
 Once Delve is installed, you can log in to the web interface using the credentials provided by your administrator.